born six months after

 And–which is more–you’ll be a Man, my son!

 Mom = Alice Macdonald Kipling, an artist and socialite.
-She was admired for her beauty and her wit. a popular entertainer, a familiar figure to all in their Anglo-Indian social class, artistic and musical in nature (uttama-Chandra).
-Her reputation aided her son's public visibility.
-Chandra in classroom-9
+She was admired for her beauty and her wit. a popular entertainer, a familiar figure to all in their Anglo-Indian social class, a writer and conversationalist, one of four celebrity sisters * Chandra rules 3-siblings.
+Her personality and social connections aided her son's career.

 Defining influence of Mother and parents-overall